Ompluscator/gorm-generics/README.md

 mapping library for Golang.

 At this stage it emphasizes possibilities, and it is not stable implementation.
-In this stage, tt is not meant to be used for production system.
+In this stage, it is not meant to be used for production system.

 Future development is the intention for this project, and any contribution is more than welcome.